bgockeln/Browser_Forensic_Scripts/README.md

 This script reads Firefox’s places.sqlite database to extract:

-+ URLs
++ URLs - The visited web address
-+ Page titles
++ Page Title - The title of the visited page
-+ Visit counts
++ Visit Count - How often the page was visited
-+ Timestamps of the last visit
++ Last Visit Date - Timestamp of the last visit

 The extracted data is saved into a CSV file for easy analysis.

-## 2. Form History Analyzer (planned)
+## 2. Form History Analyzer

-This script will analyze Firefox’s form history (formhistory.sqlite) and is planned for future implementation.
+This script reads Firefox's formhistory.sqlite database to extract:

++ Fieldname - The name of the form field where text was entered
++ Value - The text that was typed into the field
++ Times Used - How often this entry was used
++ First Used - Timestap of the first usage
++ Last Used - Timestamp of the last usage

+The extracted data is saved into a CSV file for easy analysis.

 ### Usage

 #### 1. Preparing the database files

-Copy the following files from your Firefox profile directory into the browser_profile folder in this project.
+Copy the following files from your Firefox profile directory into the _**browser_profile**_ folder in this project.
 **For the Places.sqlite Analyzer:**

 + places.sqlite